 Making a Veterans Day donation is another great way to show your support.

 For Veterans Day 2020, consider donating to:

 - The Mesothelioma Applied Research Foundation: This non-profit organization is dedicated to finding a cure for mesothelioma.
 You can make donations specifically in honor of a loved one who has died or general donations.

-- VA Hospitals: If you can’t volunteer your time to a VA hospital, the next best thing is to give back financially.
+- VA Hospitals: While VA hospitals often allow volunteers, they may not be accepting them during the pandemic.
+The next best thing is to give back financially.
 The VA allows donors to choose which hospital or health care clinic receives your donation.

 These are just two of many organizations that accept mesothelioma or veterans-related donations.
-You can discuss with your family to determine which organization you should donate to.
+You can discuss with your family to determine which organization you would like to donate to.

 Create Care Packages

-If you don’t want to give a general donation, you can order care packages for veterans or actively serving military personnel.
+If you don’t want to give a general donation, you can order care packages for veterans or military personnel currently serving.
 These care packages can help veterans and service members know they aren’t forgotten.